What to consider when adopting a rescue dog?

-If you decide to adopt a dog from a shelter, you should think it over and discuss it with your family in advance.
-A dog from shelter has already been disappointed once and there is nothing worse than another disappointment for such a fragile dog soul.
+If you decide to adopt a dog from shelter, you should think it over and discuss it with your family in advance.
+A rescue dog has already been disappointed by another family at least once and there is nothing worse than another disappointment for such a fragile dog soul.

 Which one suits me the best?

 Before getting a dog, you should consider the size and character of a dog that suits your lifestyle, leisure time, finances and living conditions.
 Do you prefer a grown-up dog or a puppy?
 The common myth is the fear of not being able to change the dog’s habits when adopting a grown-up or older dog.
 This is absolutely not true, however it requires a lot of patience and consistency.
 With a young dog you should have an extra time to give him a proper exercise and maybe a few training sessions too.

 How to choose the right dog shelter?

 Before you choose a rescue dog, you should select the dog shelter where they let you in.
 There you can take a look at all dogs as well as around the environment and make the first contact with the dog you like.
 The local professionals should provide you all available information about the age of the dog, his health conditions, the reason of arrival, length of stay in shelter or vaccination.
 They should also have a short interview with you as with a potential new owner of that dog.
 Do not get scared, it means that the shelter really cares about the right placement for dogs.

 A few next steps